-Please find below our most recent Ofsted reports and relevant information from the Department for Education Performance Tables.
+You will find relevant information below from the Department for Education Performance Tables below:

 We are very proud of our pupils' performance this year and last.
 It is testament to a sustained period of school improvement.
 For several years the progress made by pupils at Montem was below national averages, as were pupil outcomes.
 In September 2017, when Montem entered federation with Drayton Park, the new leadership team set a three year goal for sustained school improvement to become evident in pupils' SATs results.
 In 2020, pupils achieved positive progress scores in all core subjects - better than the national average.
 We sustained and improved this in 2021.
 Outcomes were in line with or above national averages in all core subjects, including in the ‘combined’ percentage of children who achieved the expected standard in all subjects.

 Our 2020 and 2021 results are a step change for pupils at Montem, especially the significant number from disadvantaged backgrounds.
 Our socially and economically disadvantaged pupils now make more than expected progress in all core subject areas.
 The school is on a rapid trajectory of improvement.
 We are very excited about continuing to build on our success and becoming a truely high performing school.

 Schools' performance can be judged in many ways.
 At Montem we engage in a rigorous self-assessment process, looking at all aspects of our work.
 A key indicator of our performance is how well our pupils achieve academically.
 In particular, we judge pupils' outcomes in reading, writing and maths and compare our results to those of other schools.